vinothini92/Sorting_algorithms/README.md

 Implementation of Various sorting algorithms in python

-Given sorted list-A and another sorted list-b.Sort the both list to get A+B sorted list
+Given sorted list-A and another sorted list-B.Sort the both list to get A+B sorted list

 solution:
 since the both the list are sorted already,Bubble sort and insertion sort works fine.